To fly to Padang you have to transit in Jakarta or Kuala Lumpur (the only 2 airports with direct flights to Padang).

 Yes, but not at all times.
 These days there are many places at Sumatra’s islands with mobile phone reception, and every year there are new places.
 Usually we don’t spend more than 2 days straight without phone reception.

 We also have a satellite phone on board for those situations without mobile phone coverage, and for emergencies.

 Do not expect the best coverage or data speed, though.
-Usually it’s slow, but it’s enough to check and send e-mails, check the swell forecast, and sometimes even to make video calls (skype, whatsapp, etc.).
+Usually it’s enough to check and send e-mails, facebook and Messenger, check the swell forecast, and sometimes even to make video calls (skype, whatsapp, etc.).

 Yes please, if you are happy with them.
-Usually they really deserve it!
+They really deserve it!